 The UPC will have jurisdiction covering both existing EPs that are not opted out of the system and UPs.
-After the end of the transitional period it will no longer be possible to opt EPs out of the system and the UPC will at that point have exclusive jurisdiction over all EU patents granted by the EPO (EPs and UPs) in those EPC-contracting States that are not part of the UPC (Spain and Poland are notable exceptions).
+After the end of the transitional period, it will no longer be possible to opt EPs out of the system and the UPC will have jurisdiction over patents granted by the EPO (EPs and UPs) in those EPC-contracting States that are part of the UPC.